 Macular disease is the no. 1 cause of blindness in the UK.
-It affects over 1.5 million people and, every day, another 300 people are diagnosed.
+It affects around 1.5 million people and, every day, another 300 people are diagnosed.
 Blindness is terrifying, it’s a loss of personal independence, privacy, dignity and leads to a steep decline in mental health.

 “I just remember going home and breaking down.
 I cried so much I literally couldn’t breathe.
 I went into shock for a few days.
 I was terrified and felt sick constantly.
 I sometimes wonder when I think back how I got through those few days.”
 Katie, aged 31